1924

 May.
 Changeable, and very thundery in the final two weeks.
 123 mm of rain fell in 24 hours at Ludlow on the 31st.

 July.
-There were 13.5 hours of sunshine on St Swithin's Day (15th): it then rained on 30 of the next 40 days.
-There were some violent storms: 103 mm of rain fell at Wisley on the 22nd; the same day 28 mm of rani fell in 20 minutes at South Kensington, with large hail and ball lightning.
+There were 13.5 hours of sunshine on a dry St Swithin's Day (15th): it then rained on 30 of the next 40 days.
+There were some violent thunderstorms: 103 mm of rain fell at Wisley on the 22nd; the same day 28 mm of rain fell in 20 minutes at South Kensington, with large hail and ball lightning, which was also reported in Woking.
+Parts of the London Undergound were flooded.
+There was another severe storm in the London on the 29th which "turned the sky black", with frequent lightning and thunder, bringing traffic to a stop.

 August.
 Dull, cool and wet.
-There was 238.8 mm of rain (and hail) at Cannington and Brymore (Somerset) on the 18th, with 215 mm of it in just 5 hours overnight.
-This is the record daily rainfall for August.
+There was 238.8 mm of rain (and hail) resulting from a thunderstorm at Cannington and Brymore, near Bridgwater (Somerset) on the 18th, with 215 mm of it falling in just 5 hours overnight.
+This was the record daily rainfall for August until it was narrowly beaten in 2020.

 September.
 A very wet, very windy, but quite warm month.
 At Southport in the early hours of the 21st a storm with an average windspeed of 65 mph was recorded for two hours, and a gust of 87 mph was recorded at Fleetwood.